-If a student absence does not meet the above criteria it is considered unexcused and could result in failing the course.
+If a student absence does not meet the above criteria it is considered unexcused and could result in failing the course and referral to the Professional Practices Committee.
 Students will lose all points associated with participation and assignments for the missed clinical, simulation, or lab but will have to complete the make-up in order to progress in their course and in the program.